m4rs-mt/ILGPU/Docs/Tutorial_01.md

 }
 ```
 Don't forget to dispose the accelerator.
 We do not have to call dispose
-of context because we used the using pattern.
+on context because we used the using pattern.
 It is important to note
 that you must dispose objects in the reverse order from when you obtain them.

-As you can see in the above sample the context is obtained first and then
+As you can see in the above sample, the context is obtained first and then
 the accelerator.
 We dispose the accelerator explicitly by calling accelerator.Dispose();
 and then only afterwards dispose the context automatically via the using pattern.